When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Latent Prototype Moderation (LPM) Baseline

-\paragraph{Key Findings.} Logistic regression outperforms LPM by 5.8pp in weighted accuracy (81.8\% vs 76.0\%), confirming that learned coefficients capture generalizable patterns beyond prototype proximity.
-The gap is largest on indirect injection attacks: BIPIA (63.1\% vs 32.0\%, +31pp) and llmail (71.4\% vs 34.0\%, +37pp).
-This suggests that detecting embedded malicious instructions requires learned decision boundaries that weight specific activation dimensions, rather than simple distance to class centroids.
+LogReg outperforms LPM by 5.8pp in weighted accuracy (81.8\% vs 76.0\%), with the largest gap on indirect injection: BIPIA (+31pp) and llmail (+37pp).
+This suggests detecting embedded malicious instructions requires learned decision boundaries beyond prototype proximity.
+LPM achieves lower benign FPR on enron (+10pp) and is competitive on direct attacks (advbench, injecagent, mosscap), suggesting these cluster tightly in activation space.

-Interestingly, LPM achieves lower false positive rates on benign datasets (e.g., enron: 92.7\% vs 82.6\%), indicating that prototype-based classification is more conservative.
-LPM also matches or exceeds LogReg on some direct attacks (advbench, injecagent, mosscap), suggesting these attacks cluster tightly in activation space.
-The training-free nature of LPM makes it attractive for scenarios where labeled data is scarce, but for comprehensive attack detection-especially indirect injection-learned classifiers provide substantial benefits.